 "Here you are, a perfect oracle.
 Now how about if they enrolled in school A?" asked Dr. Pearson, somewhat amused.
 "Hmm, they would all fail", said Alex, as he scanned the computer printout.
 "This is too much.
 I give up", said Dr. Pearson.
 "All this talk about 'if we were' and 'if they would' is getting on my nerves.
 I am getting out of this place".
-5.2.
-The story unfolds As strange as it may sound, Dr. Pearson's desperation was premature, and Alex's confidence well justified.
-While Alex's numerical predictions were based on observing the history of those 50 students who passed the exam (i.e., on how many of them switched schools), his confidence that such precise predictions should be feasible is grounded in the fact that (a) compliance was the same in both groups and (b) performance in one treatment arm (say school B) was perfectly correlated with compliance.
+5.2 The Story Unfolds As strange as it may sound, Dr. Pearson's desperation was premature, and Alex's confidence well justified.
+While Alex's numerical predictions were based on observing the history of those 50 students who passed the exam (i.e., on how many of them switched schools), his confidence that such precise predictions should be feasible is grounded on the facts that compliance was the same in both groups and that all subjects in one treatment arm (school A) performed uniformly (i.e., failed).
 The specific observation that gave rise to Alex's predictions was that none of the students who passed the exam had switched schools.
-Under such an observation, the data read:
+Under such observation, the data read: